 Mechanism of failure

 The abort of a thread does not happen because a thread is in an abort-deferred region and does not leave that region (for whatever reason) after the abort directive is given.
-Similarly, if abort is implemented as an event sent to a thread and it is permitted to ignore such events, then the abort will not be obeyed.
+Similarly, if abort is implemented as an event sent to a thread, and if the thread is permitted to ignore such events, and it does so, then the abort will not be obeyed.

 The termination of a thread often does not happen if the thread ignores the directive to terminate, or if the finalization of the thread to be terminated does not complete.